Send us your information and one of our employees will connect you to this case study's project lead.

 Like any new approach, there were bumps in the road.
 Students struggled to remember an overwhelming number of usernames and passwords.
 The rostering process was slow and manual, so students couldn't always access resources when they needed them.

-Smiley decided to replace the district’s previous single sign-on vendor with ClassLink.
+Dr. Smiley decided to partner with ClassLink for a reliable single sign-on solution vendor.
 The platform’s intuitive products supported personalized learning and solved access, rostering, and provisioning issues.
-He also chose ClassLink for its focus on education and reputation for reliable support.
+He also chose ClassLink for its laser-like focus on education and reputation for reliable support.

 ClassLink Roster Server connects to the district's student information system, ensuring that class rosters are always up-to-date, and adding or removing resources in LaunchPad takes just a few minutes.